atlassian/data-center-helm-charts/docs/CONFIGURATION.md

 # Configuration
-## Namespace

-The Helm charts are not opinionated as to whether they have a Kubernetes namespace to themselves.
-If you wish, you can run multiple Helm releases of the same product in the same namespace.

 ## Ingress
 Once the Helm chart has been installed, a suitable HTTP/HTTPS ingress needs to be installed in order to make the product available from outside of the Kubernetes cluster.
 The standard Kubernetes Ingress resource is not flexible enough for our needs, so a 3rd-party ingress controller and resource definition must be provided.